-In front of the Temple Cave is a giant golden Murugan statue of 42.7 meters in height which took 3 years to construct.
+In front of the Temple Cave in Batu Caves is a giant golden Murugan statue 42.7 meters in height which took 3 years to construct.
 This is the tallest Hindu deity statue in Malaysia and the 3rd tallest in the world.

 The colorful Batu Caves steps risk the shrine being de-listed as the National Heritage Site

-Originally, the Bate Caves staircase was made of wood.
+Originally, the Batu Caves staircase was made of wood.
 In 1940, the local authority replaced it with a concrete staircase with 272 steps.

-Thaipusam Festival attracts thousands of devotees worldwide come to Batu Caves
+Thaipusam Festival attracts thousands of devotees worldwide to Batu Caves

 The Thaipusam Festival is held for more than 3 days in January or February every year.
 The festival celebrates the event when Parvati handed the spear (Vel) to Lord Murugan to defeat the evil demon Soorapadman, as well as Lord Murugan’s birthday.

-During Thaipusam Festival, thousands of devotees from India and Sri Lanka flood to Batu Caves to practice the ceremonial acts of devotional sacrifice through dance, food offerings, and bodily self-mortification.
-The festival starts in the morning (4 am) from Sri Mahamriamman Temple in China Town, then people head to Batu Caves and arrive by noon.
+During the Thaipusam Festival, thousands of devotees from India and Sri Lanka flood to Batu Caves to practice the ceremonial acts of devotional sacrifice through dance, food offerings, and bodily self-mortification.
+The festival starts in the morning (4 am) from Sri Mahamriamman Temple in Chinatown, then people head to Batu Caves and arrive by noon.